kaljulee/Brogramming_1/README.md

 # Brogramming_1
 Intro To Brogramming

 This is the git repository for our first programming project!
-Here are some things to get started with.
+This is primarily about setting up your "environment", or the programs (and settings in those programs) you'll use to code.
+Setting up a programming environment can be a confusing and frustrating experience, so I'll try to lay out all the steps and avoid unnecessary tools.

 ## Installing a Text Editor
 Life is easier when using a text editor to write code.
 There are many, but I'm suggesting Atom for what we're doing.
 This is because: